echosa/emacs.d/README.md

-Newer versions of Emacs include a variable called `package-selected-packages` which can automatically track the packages you install `M-x list-packages` and `M-x package install`.
+Newer versions of Emacs include a variable called `package-selected-packages` which can automatically track the packages you install `M-x list-packages` and `M-x package-install`.
 So, you can just keep using the package.el functionality as usual without any habit changes, and Emacs will remember what you need.
 Then, if you ever need to reinstall Emacs fresh, you can run `package-install-selected-packages`, and Emacs will reinstall all your required and desired packages.
 It's pretty nice, to be honest, and has replaced the Cask/Pallet combo I used to use for this very purpose.

-# Packages<a id="sec-3" name="sec-3"></a>
+# Maintenance<a id="sec-3" name="sec-3"></a>

+In order to make maintaining this config easier, I've made the `echosa-export-config` command.
+This command should be run whenever `emacs-config.org` is updated.
+The command will export the proper `emacs-config.el` and `README.md` files to reflect the changes made in the org file.

+    (defun echosa-export-config ()
+      (interactive)
+      (if (not (string= "emacs-config.org" (buffer-name (current-buffer))))
+          (message "Config export must be run from config file buffer.")
+        (org-babel-tangle-file "~/.emacs.d/emacs-config.org" "~/.emacs.d/emacs-config.el" "emacs-lisp")
+        (org-md-export-as-markdown)
+        (switch-to-buffer "*Org MD Export*")
+        (while (re-search-forward "\~" nil t)
+          (replace-match "~"))
+        (write-file "~/.emacs.d/README.md")
+        (kill-buffer)
+        (delete-window)
+      )
+      (message "Config export complete!"))

+# Packages<a id="sec-4" name="sec-4"></a>

 External and third-party packages are great.
 They make adding new things to Emacs much nicer and less complicated.

-## Repositories<a id="sec-3-1" name="sec-3-1"></a>
+## Repositories<a id="sec-4-1" name="sec-4-1"></a>

 We need to set up the package repositories for Emacs' own package manager.